 Have you ever been to Rome in August and wondered where all the locals are?
-The truth is that they're likely in one of these towns, as Italians in major cities make a mass exodus toward the coast every summer.
-Many of the well-known beaches get crowded or too touristy, but this list also includes some under-the-radar gems where you can escape the hubbub.
-From the Italian Riviera to the farthest reaches of Sicily, there are plenty of seaside villages to please travelers in search of pristine beaches, ancient ruins, art, culture, and delicious cuisine.
-So why not do as the Romans do and head to the sea? —Laura Itzkowitz
+The truth is that they're likely in one of these Italian beach towns.
+So why not do as the Romans do and head to the sea?

 It wouldn’t be an exaggeration to say that Positano is one of the most beautiful places on earth.
 This small town on the Amalfi Coast awes visitors with its pastel-colored houses perched on mountains that rise above the sea.
 Positano has lived many lives—as part of Amalfi’s maritime republic during the Middle Ages, a major trade route during the Renaissance, a forgotten fishing village, and finally, an idyllic beach town experiencing a modern-day renaissance.
 John Steinbeck, who lived here in 1953, wrote, “It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you have gone.”
 Then again, you might never want to leave.

-Insider Tip: Bring comfortable shoes.
-Amalfi has only one street, and the rest of the paths are steep staircases.
+INSIDER TIPBring comfortable shoes.
+Positano has many winding paths and steep staircases.
 On your way to the beach, stop by Le Sirenuse, Steinbeck’s stomping ground, for a meal or a drink by the pool.
+The famed hotel also runs popular sunset spot Franco’s Bar, an homage to one of the four siblings who founded the hotel (open seasonally).

 Amalfi may be more famous, but Ravello tops it—literally.
 French author Andre Gide wrote that it’s “closer to the sky than the sea,” and he’s right.
 The town is poised high above the Bay of Salerno, and is celebrated for Villa Rufolo and Villa Cimbrone, two romantic gardens offering spectacular views of the water.
 Ravello became famous as the home of the noble families of Amalfi’s 12th-century maritime republic.
 It has also inspired countless artists, including M. C. Escher, Virginia Woolf, Joan Mirò, Truman Capote, Tennessee Williams, and Richard Wagner, who is celebrated every year with a music festival.